2024 The Republicans alliance crisis

 Two deputies were elected in the first round: Christelle D'Intorni from the RN alliance and Philippe Juvin for The Republicans, with only 56 LR candidates qualifying for the second round.
 In the second round, sixteen additional candidates backed by Ciotti and the RN were elected, surpassing the minimum of fifteen deputies required to form a parliamentary group in the National Assembly.
 These seventeen deputies formed a separate group in the Seventeenth Legislature of the Fifth Republic, named "To the Right!".
 The Republicans, meanwhile, secured thirty-nine deputies.

-On August 31, 2024, with the party’s crisis still unresolved, Éric Ciotti founded the "Union of the Right for the Republic", echoing the former Gaullist party Union of Democrats for the Republic (UDR).
-On September 22, 2024, he announced his departure from The Republicans, leaving the party presidency vacant as of September 30, 2024.
+On 31 August 2024, with the party's crisis still unresolved, Éric Ciotti founded the "Union of the Right for the Republic", echoing the former Gaullist party Union of Democrats for the Republic (UDR).
+On 22 September 2024, he announced his departure from The Republicans, leaving the party presidency vacant as of 30 September 2024.
 Days earlier, for the first time in over a decade, The Republicans returned to power, joining the government of Michel Barnier, which allocated twelve ministerial positions to them.

-On October 15, 2024, LR’s political bureau unanimously appointed a collective leadership comprising Annie Genevard (secretary general), François-Xavier Bellamy (executive vice-president), Michèle Tabarot (president of the National Nomination Committee), and Daniel Fasquelle (national treasurer).
-This team will manage the party until a new president is elected in 2025.
-The bureau also unanimously tasked Laurent Wauquiez, president of the Republican Right group in the National Assembly, with laying the groundwork for the party’s renewal (ideas, name, organization).
+On 15 October 2024, LR's political bureau unanimously appointed a collective leadership comprising Annie Genevard (secretary general), François-Xavier Bellamy (executive vice-president), Michèle Tabarot (president of the National Nomination Committee), and Daniel Fasquelle (national treasurer).
+This team managed the party until a new president, Bruno Retailleau, was elected in 2025.
+The bureau also unanimously tasked Laurent Wauquiez, president of the Republican Right group in the National Assembly, with laying the groundwork for the party's renewal (ideas, name, organization).

 Background

 Ciotti and the 2022 presidential election

-Éric Ciotti, an unsuccessful candidate in The Republicans' primary before the 2022 presidential election, was accused of not supporting primary winner Valérie Pécresse, preferring an right-wing candidate Éric Zemmour, a candidate in the presidential election for Reconquête, supported by billionaire businessman Vincent Bolloré.
+Éric Ciotti, an unsuccessful candidate in The Republicans' primary before the 2022 presidential election, was accused of not supporting primary winner Valérie Pécresse, preferring a right-wing candidate Éric Zemmour, a candidate in the presidential election for Reconquête, supported by billionaire businessman Vincent Bolloré.

 On 26 July 2022, Ciotti announced his candidacy for the Republican leadership election in December 2022.
 He obtained 42.73% of the vote, ahead of Bruno Retailleau and Aurélien Pradié, and gained the support of 140 elected officials including Laurent Wauquiez and Nadine Morano.